-As a country, we use about 2% more energy every year.
+As a country, we use about 1% more energy every year (refer note 1).
 We could save about 20% of that demand (or $2.4 billion a year) by using energy more efficiently and relying more on renewable resources.

 We can all make changes that help to shrink overall energy demand.
 It could be something as simple as switching off lights when you leave a room, or choosing appliances with a higher star rating.
 By 2035, EECA estimates that through cost-effective energy efficiency and fuel substitution measures:

 Benefits of better energy use

 Being more energy efficient also has less obvious benefits.
-Fuel efficient driving, for example, is also safer driving.
-And people who live in well insulated homes not only use less energy, but are also warmer and healthier.
+For example, Fuel efficient driving is also safer driving.
+People who live in well insulated homes not only use less energy, but are also warmer and healthier.
 More efficient commercial buildings are better to work in and employees are more productive.